Second Assistant Directors

 2nd ADs running cast call-sheets, background pulls (1,500+ on Spectre Zócalo opening), and bilingual on-set marshalling through STIC + STPC + DGADUM framework

 Here is how this works in practice.
 Mexican 2nd ADs anchor cast logistics on the deepest LatAm crew base.
-Our 2nd ADs have run Cuarón's Roma 2018 (CDMX Roma/Condesa cast and large background pulls), del Toro's Pinocchio (2022 AnimaEstudios Toluca), Iñárritu's Bardo (2022 CDMX), the Spectre 007 Day of the Dead Zócalo opening (1,500+ background performers — one of the largest crowd-scene 2nd-AD pulls in current feature production), Apocalypto (Mel Gibson 2006 — Yucatec Maya indigenous-language cast coordination through INALI certification), Sicario / Sicario 2 CDMX-Sonora, and Narcos: Mexico CDMX-Guadalajara-Tijuana Netflix multi-season.
-2nd ADs train through CCC (est. 1975 — del Toro, Reygadas alumni), CUEC/ENAC-UNAM (founded 1963), and the telenovela-trained Televisa San Ángel and TV Azteca daily-cast-pull infrastructure that built generations of large-cast coordination discipline.
+Our 2nd ADs have run Cuarón's Roma 2018 (CDMX Roma/Condesa cast and large background pulls), del Toro's Pinocchio (2022 AnimaEstudios Toluca), Iñárritu's Bardo (2022 CDMX), the Spectre 007 Day of the Dead Zócalo opening (1,500+ background performers — one of the largest crowd-scene 2nd-AD pulls in today's feature production), Apocalypto (Mel Gibson 2006.
+Yucatec Maya indigenous-language cast planning through INALI certification), Sicario / Sicario 2 CDMX-Sonora, and Narcos: Mexico CDMX-Guadalajara-Tijuana Netflix multi-season.
+2nd ADs train through CCC (est. 1975 — del Toro, Reygadas alumni), CUEC/ENAC-UNAM (founded 1963), and the telenovela-trained Televisa San Ángel and TV Azteca daily-cast-pull infrastructure that built generations of large-cast planning discipline.

-2nd AD scope: cast call-sheet production (bilingual Mexican Spanish / English), cast pickup and wrap coordination, background pulls (Mexico's deep telenovela-trained extras pool delivers top-tier large-crowd scenes.
+Here is what that looks like on the ground.
+2nd AD scope: cast call-sheet production (bilingual Mexican Spanish / English), cast pickup and wrap planning, background pulls (Mexico's deep telenovela-trained extras pool delivers top-tier large-crowd scenes.
 The list covers Mariachi Vargas de Tecalitlán mariachi pulls, Aztec dancer pulls for ceremonial scenes, Lucha Libre wrestler pulls, indigenous-community pulls via INALI certification across Nahuatl, Maya Yucatec, Mixtec, Zapotec, Tzotzil, Tarahumara communities), talent care, and ANDA actors guild signing contract liaison.
-We set up IMSS workers' comp registration (mandatory federal), 16% IVA, ISR income tax bracket-based, peso settlement (MXN ~17-18:1 USD), Monday-Friday + Saturday-optional working-week standard.
+We set up IMSS workers' comp sign-ups (required federal), 16% IVA, ISR income tax bracket-based, peso settlement (MXN ~17-18:1 USD), Monday-Friday + Saturday-optional working-week standard.
 STIC, STPC, DGADUM (directors guild.
 2nd ADs apprentice under DGADUM trajectory), ANDA, and USMCA framework with DGA reciprocal plan via the 12-minute Tijuana-LA border govern contracts.
 INM work permits for foreign cast and crew.

 ACT 03